-RAY: And now the best-performing oil is SM.
-Not to be confused with tying people up and whipping them, which I'm quite sure API no longer endors- TOM: So, since your vehicle calls for SG or better, your engine can run on anything from SG through SM.
+RAY: And now the best-per-

+es.
+TOM: So, since your vehicle calls for SG or better, your engine can run on anything from SG through SM.
 RAY: By the way, oil designations that start with the letter S are for gasoline engines, and those that start with C are for diesel engines.
-Those that start with EVOO are for salads and when it's all over?
+Those that start with C was that you have been supported by the start with C are for diesel engines.
+Those that start with EVOO are for salads and